iamgreaser/sackit2/README.txt

+sackit2 is a fork of sackit where I blatantly just look at the IT source code.
+Because of this, this version is NOT public domain.

 sackit is an .it format player that strives for sample accuracy.
 Currently it's not quite there for any tests, but does come pretty close ignoring volume ramping.